Better experience in portrait mode.

 <nil>

-Lee was immediately rushed to Pusan National University Hospital and then flown by helicopter to Seoul National University Hospital, undergoing emergency surgery due to life-threatening damage to the jugular vein.
-Fortunately, his injury did not sever his throat, although he was critically injured, and he ultimately survived after receiving intensive care.
+Lee was immediately rushed to Pusan National University Hospital and then airlifted to Seoul National University Hospital, undergoing emergency surgery due to life-threatening damage to his jugular vein.
+Fortunately, his injury did not sever his throat, though he was critical at one point, and he ultimately survived after receiving intensive care.

 <nil>

 At the peak of the political crisis in December 2024, President Yoon Suk Yeol issued an emergency decree to impose martial law in order to suppress the opposition.
-Lee Jae Myung climbed the fence of the National Assembly building while military troops blocked the main entrance, then broadcast his actions live.
-Together with the majority of National Assembly members from the opposition camp, he led a vote that successfully overturned the decree.
-This success paved the way for Yoon's impeachment by the Constitutional Court and marked the return of parliamentary power as a counterbalance to the executive.
+Lee Jae Myung climbed the fence of the National Assembly building while military forces blocked the main entrance, then broadcast his action live.
+Along with the majority of National Assembly members from the opposition camp, he led a vote that successfully overturned the decree.
+This success paved the way for Yoon's impeachment by the Constitutional Court and marked the return of parliamentary power as a check on the executive.

 <nil>